pdimens/harpy/Getting_Started/Resources/development.md

 that gets triggered every time Harpy is tagged with the new version.
 It strips out the unnecessary files and will upload a cleaned tarball to the new release (reducing filesize by orders of magnitude).
 The automation will also build a new Dockerfile and tag it with the same git tag for Harpy's next release and push it to Dockerhub.
-In doing so, it will also replace the tag of the container in all of Harpy's snakefiles from `latest` to the current Harpy version.
-In other words, during development the top of every snakefile reads `containerized: docker://pdimens/harpy:latest` and the automation replaces it with (e.g.) `containerized: docker://pdimens/harpy:1.17`.
+In doing so, it will also replace the tag of the containers in all of Harpy's snakefiles from `latest` to the current Harpy version.
+In other words, during development the containers in workflows appear as `container: docker://pdimens/harpy:env_latest` and the automation replaces it with (e.g.) `container: docker://pdimens/harpy:env_tag`.
 Same for the software version, which is kept at `0.0.0` (`pyproject.toml` and `__main__.py`) in the development version and gets replaced with the tagged version with the automation.
 Tagging is easily accomplished with Git commands in the command line:
 ```bash